-- (T12.2) Primordial black holes (PBHs) of much smaller masses were able to form in the very early Universe.
+- (T12.2) Primordial black holes (PBHs) of much smaller masses can form in the very early Universe.
 All the following questions are related to PBHs.
-Here, neglect any processes that increase the mass of the black hole. - (T12.2a) PBH evaporating at the current epoch: As you may have noticed from the answers to the previous questions, solar mass black holes would take a long time to evaporate.
+Here, any processes that increase the mass of the black hole may be neglected. - (T12.2a) PBH evaporating at the current epoch: As you may have noticed from the answers to the previous questions, black holes of solar mass would take a long time to evaporate.
 However, since PBHs can have a much smaller mass, we may be able to see them evaporating in current times.

-Find the initial mass $M{0, PBH}$ (in kg), Schwarzschild radius $R{SC, PBH}$ (in m), and temperature T{PBH} (in K) of a black hole which can evaporate completely at the present epoch, i.e. one with lifetime $\tau{PBH}=14$ billion years.
+Find the initial mass $M{0, PBH}$ (in kg), Schwarzschild radius $R{SC, PBH}$ (in m), and temperature T{PBH} (in K) of a black hole that may be evaporating away completely at the present epoch, i.e., those with lifetime $\tau{PBH}=14$ billion years.